onedit/onecore/README.md

-# litescene.js
+# onecore

-Litescene is a scene graph library for WebGL with a component based hierarchical node system.
+OneCore (formerly known as LiteScene) is a scene graph library for WebGL with a component based hierarchical node system.
 It comes with a realistic rendering pipeline and some interesting components to make it easier to build and share scenes.

  * Component based node system